CosSGD: Communication-Efficient Federated Learning with a Simple Cosine-Based Quantization: Nonlinear quantization with cosine function

+In this work, we apply the quantization on model weights (server-to-client) and gradients (client-to-server) to reduce the overall round-trip communication costs.
+To facilitate more effective compression, we propose a novel cosine-based quantization scheme, which achieves high compression ratios and is still manageable to train federated models.
+In this section, we first describe our cosine-based quantization method and then discuss the properties of the proposed quantization.

+For weights and gradients, they have similar properties that the values around 0 are much more than larger values.
+Besides, the principles for compressing them are similar in that we observe the larger values play a more important role in training, as pointed out by~\citep{han2015deep_compression}.

-In federated learning or data-parallel optimization, a number of workers share the same model $M=(w_1,...,w_n)^T$ and update it by local data without explicit interactions between workers.
+In federated learning or data-parallel optimization, the workers share the same model $M=(w_1,...,w_n)^T$ and update it by local data without explicit interactions between workers.
 After learning with local data, the gradients for the parameters $\nabla M$ are sent to the server.
 Accordingly, the model is updated by aggregating the gradients~\cite{mcmahan2017fl_google} from all the selected workers $\{\nabla M_i\}_{i=1}^{m}$ with the following formulation:

-to update the model at time step $t$, where $\{N_i\}_{i=1}^{m}$ are the numbers of training data on individual workers and $\eta_{s}$ is the learning rate on the server.
+where $t$ is the time step, $\{N_i\}_{i=1}^{m}$ are the numbers of training data on individual workers, and $\eta_{s}$ is the learning rate on the server.